abeltobiaso/MyCodes/README.md

 # MyCodes

-This codes are codes are for testing purposes.
+This codes are for testing purposes.